khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - To use latency-based routing, you create latency records for your resources in multiple AWS Region
 - When Amazon Route 53 receives a DNS query for your domain or subdomain (example.com or acme.example.com), it determines which AWS Regions you've created latency records for, determines which region gives the user the lowest latency, and then selects a latency record for that region.
 - Route 53 responds with the value from the selected record, such as the IP address for a web server.
+#### Weighted routing
+- Weighted routing lets you associate multiple resources with a single domain name (example.com) or subdomain name (acme.example.com) and choose how much traffic is routed to each resource.
+This can be useful for a variety of purposes, including load balancing and testing new versions of software.

+To configure weighted routing, you create records that have the same name and type for each of your resources.
+You assign each record a relative weight that corresponds with how much traffic you want to send to each resource.
+Amazon Route 53 sends traffic to a resource based on the weight that you assign to the record as a proportion of the total weight for all records in the group.
 #### Failover_Routing
 - Failover routing lets you route traffic to a resource when the resource is healthy or to a different resource when the first resource is unhealthy.
 - The primary and secondary records can route traffic to anything from an Amazon S3 bucket that is configured as a website to a complex tree of records.